brycejohnston/geojson2image/README.md

 [gem]: https://rubygems.org/gems/geojson2image

-Ruby library for generating images from GeoJSON.
+Ruby library for generating images from GeoJSON using the [ChunkyPNG library](https://github.com/wvanbergen/chunky_png).

 Currently, MultiPolygon and Polygon GeoJSON types should output images properly.
 Other GeoJSON types have not been thoroughly tested.

 ## Installation

-You will need [ImageMagick](http://imagemagick.org/) installed.
-Then Add this line to your application's Gemfile:
+Add this line to your application's Gemfile:

 ```ruby
 gem 'geojson2image'